-In this article, we’ll explain why you need a prescription, why they’re important, what all the numbers and symbols mean, and the different kinds of prescriptions that you can have.
+In this article, we’ll explain why you need a prescription, why they’re important and what all the numbers and symbols mean.

 A prescription is an important written document given by a qualified optometrist or suitably qualified medical practitioner, outlining a specific treatment.
-In the case of eyes, a prescription is given out by an optometrist or ophthalmologist and shows the health of the eye and recommends the strength of the lens you need in order to see clearly.
+In the case of eyes, a prescription is given out by an optometrist or ophthalmologist and shows the health of the eye and recommends the strength of the lens you need to see clearly.
 It’s important to note that by law you should always receive a copy of your prescription.
-If you are not given a prescription, you should always ask for it.
+If you are not given one after your eye test, you should ask for it.

 In the same way that prescriptions for glasses and contact lenses are different, so are prescriptions for single vision and multifocal prescriptions.
 Multifocal prescriptions are made up of two or more prescriptions (one for distance and one for reading), so you can expect your prescription to look different.

-Axis shows the position of the cylinder and will be between 1 and 180.
+Axis shows the position of the cylinder and it will be a number between 1 and 180.

 Knowing these terms means it’ll be easier for you to talk about your prescription with our opticians when ordering your glasses online.